 The Company continually seeks and evaluates investment opportunities that have the potential of earning reasonable returns.
 The Company has in the past, and may again in the future, raise capital specifically for the purpose of permitting it to make an investment that the company believes is attractive.
-Management has committed resources for the update of all financial reporting with the SEC.
-The services of Corporate Strategy Consultants have been retained as well, to aid the Board in development and implementation of growth prospects The Company's current investment focus is centered on real estate and finance and it has substantial net operating losses to possibly reduce the net tax effects of these potential investments.
-This is all with the aim of conservative growth during slow economic times - through slightly-levered transactions built on a strong equity base - to significantly improve sales and operating profits.
+The services of Corporate Strategy Consultants have been retained as well, to aid the Board in development and implementation of growth prospects The Company is currently incorporating these new investment opportunities as subsidiaries which can grow under the public parent and eventually be spun off as their own independently traded public companies .
+This is all with the aim of conservative growth during slow economic times - through slightly-levered transactions built on a strong equity base.

-The Company continues to look to create shareholder value through joint-ventures with for one or more members of the Private Equity or Venture Capital Communities or a Merchant Bank. in the creation of liquid exit strategies for one or more of their portfolio interests.
+The Company also continues to look to create shareholder value through joint-ventures with for one or more members of the Private Equity or Venture Capital Communities or a Merchant Bank. in the creation of liquid exit strategies for their portfolio interests as they are acquired.
 Identifying and developing each new business opportunity may require the Company to dedicate certain amounts of financial resources, management attention, and personnel, with no assurance that these expenditures will be recouped.
-Similarly, the selection of companies and the determination of whether a company offers a viable business plan, an acceptable likelihood of success, and future profitability involves inherent risk and uncertainty.
+Similarly, the selection of companies will depend upon a determination of whether a company offers a viable business plan, an acceptable likelihood of success, and future profitability involves inherent risk and uncertainty.